dedmari/fintech-mlops/README.md

 ## Deploy and setup TFServe

  - Create PVC for TFServe to store model:
-   This PVC is going to be pre-loaded with trained model at the time of deployment.
-Later, this will be automatic
+   This PVC is going to be pre-loaded with trained model at the time of TFServe deployment.
+Later, this will be automatically updated when you train new models.
+All the files relevant to TFServe is located at ''

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMTA1Njc3OCwxMTU2MDM2Mzk4LC0xNz
+eyJoaXN0b3J5IjpbLTk3MjM2OTA5NCwxMTU2MDM2Mzk4LC0xNz
 k2MDM0OTc0LC0yMzAxODMyMzIsNjA5OTE1MzgzLC0xODQ2MjUw
 Mjg4LC0xNDQ0MDExOTY0LDE0NzY5NTk2OTIsLTgxNzY3NzAzMi
 wxNzM5ODY2NjEsLTE2MzcyMjgxMTQsLTIxNjU2MjEwNCwtMTk1